leanprover-community/mathlib3/docs/extras/conv.md

 ```

 As usual, `begin` and `end` can be replaced by curly brackets to
-delimit converter mode and a single tactic invocation can be introduced
+delimit conversion mode and a single tactic invocation can be introduced
 by `by` to get the one liner:

 ```lean